Ministry of Defence (India): Composition

 The Chiefs of Staff Committee is composed of: (a) Chief of the Army Staff (COAS); (b) Chief of the Naval Staff (CNS); (c) Chief of the Air Staff (CAS); and (d) Chief of Defence Staff (CDS) (non-voting member).
 The Scientific Adviser to the Minister of Defence is invited to attend whenever needed.

-The senior most member of the COSC is appointed its chairperson.
+The senior-most member of the COSC is appointed its chairperson.
 General Bipin Rawat was the last head of COSC.

-The position of COSC has ceased to exit with the creation of Chief of Defence Staff.
+The position of COSC has ceased to exist with the creation of Chief of Defence Staff.

 General Bipin Rawat was appointed the first Chief of Defence Staff in 2019.
 He died in a helicopter crash on 8 December 2021.